-Over the years, the global production of quinoa had been increasing significantly, surpassing 228 thousand metric tons in 2015.
+Over the years, the value of global quinoa market had been increasing significantly, surpassing 81 billion U.S. dollars in 2021.
 Quinoa is almost exclusively grown in South America.
-In 2015, the three main producing countries were Peru, Bolivia and Ecuador.
 In line with the exorbitant increasing quinoa demand from developed countries, the global price saw a tremendous growth from 2010 to 2014.
-It more than doubled from 2.96 U.S. dollars in 2010 to 6.74 U.S. dollars in 2014.
+As of December, 2020, a kilogram of quinoa cost around 1.8 U.S. dollars on average worldwide.

 Quinoa demand in the U.S.

 On the demand side, the United States is the biggest importer of quinoa, followed by Canada and Germany.
 The U.S. import value of quinoa amounted to over 68 million U.S. dollars in 2021.
 In that year, most of the U.S. quinoa imported from both Bolivia and Peru.
 In 2018, the value of quinoa consumption in the United States amounted to about 61.32 million U.S. dollars.
 Quinoa consumption was estimated to reach a value of 117.12 million U.S. dollars by 2024.

 This text provides general information.
 Statista assumes no